 No and don't buy anymore.
 I think they should stop making them.

 No, Teflon is unsafe generally and even worse at very high temperatures.
 Throw all Teflon away and use only stainless steel or glass.
+I threw mine away finally and am using stainless with oil spray for no sticking.
+I agree with Lilac that it should not exist.

 Absolutely no!
 But don't just throw it way!
 You can recycle it or take the handle off and use as a planter or use it to store small items under your kitchen or bathroom sink. :-)